Jhon Lucumí: International career

 Lucumí has represented Colombia at various youth levels, including the U-17 squad.
 He was part of the team that won the gold medal at the 2014 South American Games, beating Argentina 2–1 in the final.
 He made his Colombia national team debut on 3 June 2019, in a friendly against Panama, as a starter under then-manager Carlos Queiroz.
 Later that month, he was included in Colombia's squad for the 2019 Copa América in Brazil, making one appearance in the group stage against Paraguay.

 Lucumí was also named in the Colombia squad for the 2021 Copa América in Brazil.
 Although he was part of the squad that secured a bronze medal, he did not make any appearances in the tournament.
 Lucumí became a more regular fixture in the national team during the 2026 FIFA World Cup qualifiers.
 He has made 12 appearances in the qualification campaign as of May 2025.

 On 14 June 2024, Lucumí was named into the 26-man squad for the 2024 Copa América held in the United States.
 He was a starter in the first match of the competition against Paraguay but left injured at the 25th minute due to a thigh injury.
 Although he returned on 10 July from his injury, he was subsequently substituted by Carlos Cuesta for the remainder of the matches in the tournament.
 Colombia ultimately finished as runners-up in the tournament.

+On 25 May 2026, he was named in head coach Néstor Lorenzo's final 26-man squad for the 2026 FIFA World Cup.
+He made his FIFA World Cup debut as a starter on 17 June in a 3–1 victory over Uzbekistan, marking his first appearance at the tournament.